 This she responded to!

 I coaxed her up and while our back ends exited, the audience of sixteen hundred applauded.

-We snaked our way through her admirers and the Laurie show continued.
+As we snaked our way through her admirers, The Laurie Show continued.

 “You are a rock star,” gushed another.